 General Information

-Potsdam SIAM Student Chapter
+Potsdam SIAM & GAMM Student Chapter

 We are happy to announce that we founded a SIAM Student Chapter in Potsdam in February 2021.
 See here for general information about SIAM student chapters.